Yo, dude. I'm Blackie.

 the city is around 500.
 But many hundreds of people live outside

 the city limits in "unincorporated" areas.
-Our neighborhood has
+Our neighborhood had

 about 50 houses.
-I never venture far from the door - and then
+I never ventured far from the door - and then

 only with Mom as an escort.
 It isn't that I am afraid of the